azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_02.md

 ![alt text](../images/MNISTdatasetinBlob.png "MNIST dataset in Azure Blob")

 Next, we can create an `Azure Machine Learning Compute` cluster in Azure.
 Behind the scenes a VM-Scale-Set running Docker will be deployed.
-Later on our model will be containerized, trained and tested on those VMs.
+Later on our training script will be containerized, executed and logged on those VMs.

 ```python
 from azureml.core.compute import AmlCompute